EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/A_Pizza_Metrics.md

 #
 ### 4. How many of each type of pizza was delivered?
-- Once again, delivered pizzas have a pickup_time
+- Once again, delivered pizzas have a pickup_time.
-- So we can `SELECT the pizza_names as well as the COUNT of pickup_time`
+- So we can `SELECT the pizza_names as well as the COUNT of pickup_time`.

 ```sql
 SELECT p.pizza_name,